 Integration with Developer Workflows

-With Memories active, step-by-step remediation instructions provided in PR comments reference approved libraries, internal frameworks, and organization-specific patterns.
-Semgrep's case study on application security describes the platform as helping developers understand secure patterns specific to their coding style and application architecture, creating a self-improving security system aligned with organizational practices.
+With Memories active, remediation instructions in PR comments reference approved libraries, internal frameworks, and organization-specific patterns.
+Semgrep's application security case study describes the platform as helping developers understand secure patterns specific to their coding style and application architecture, creating a self-improving security system aligned with organizational practices.

 Complement Your SAST Investment with Architectural Code Review

 Enterprise security requires defense in depth.
-Semgrep provides a SAST foundation with pattern-based detection for SQL injection, XSS, authentication bypasses, and secret exposure.
-The platform's AI-powered triage through Semgrep Assistant continuously compounds organizational security knowledge over time, and the 2025 Gartner Magic Quadrant recognition validates its enterprise readiness.
+Semgrep provides the SAST foundation with pattern-based detection of SQL injection, XSS, authentication bypasses, and secrets exposure.
+Its AI layer compounds organizational security knowledge over time, and the Gartner Magic Quadrant recognition validates enterprise readiness.

 Related Guides